georgekefalas/MLP-classification/README.md

 The project uses separate training and testing datasets (`train.txt` and `test.txt`) in TXT format and includes functionality for training, evaluation and prediction.

 ## Project Documentation

-A detailed explanation of the MLP implementation, training procedure, and SDT classification problem is included in:
+A detailed explanation of the MLP implementation, training procedure and SDT classification problem is included in:
 **`Report.pdf`**

 The first page of the report lists the **SDT classes** used in the project.

 ## Dataset Files